lucieDLE/DOC-ShapeAXI/readme.md

 ## How does the module work?

- 1. Select a **Data Type**:
+ 1. Select a **Data Type**: nasopharynx airways obstruction, mandibular condyles, and alveolar bone defect in cleft.
-    - nasopharynx airways obstruction, mandibular condyles, and alveolar bone defect in cleft.
+   > [!NOTE]
-    - This step allow to select automatically the appropriate classification model.
+   > This step allow to select automatically the appropriate classification model.
  2. Select an **Input folder**: a folder that contains 3D models stored as VTK files.
  3. Select an **Output directory**: a folder that will contain all the outputs (model, predictions results stored in a CSV file, and explainability visualizations).
 ![User Interface.](DOCShapeAXI/Resources/Image/global_ui.png)
- 4. Run the module:
+ 4. Run the module: Click on the **Run Prediction** button.
-    - Click on the **Run Prediction** button.
+   > [!NOTE]
-    - The progress will be display in the UI with a progress bar.
+   > The progress will be display in the UI with a progress bar.

 ## Viewing the Results